Characters of the Marvel Cinematic Universe: A–L: Aaron Davis

+DeMarr Davis / Doorman

+DeMarr Davis (portrayed by Byron Bowers) is a struggling doorman at the Wilcox Club who is exposed to toxic waste from a Roxxon dumpster and transported to a door-filled dimension, after which he develops the ability to phase through solid matter, and for objects to teleport by passing through his body.
+He uses his newfound power to save Josh Gad and other club patrons during a fire.
+The press dubs him "Doorman", and Gad hires him as a bodyguard, then casts him in the hit film Cash Grab, turning DeMarr into a celebrity.
+His fame collapses and he becomes an alcoholic, but Gad proposes Cash Grab 2.
+During filming, DeMarr is intoxicated; when Gad attempts to phase through him, he becomes trapped in the dimension and cannot escape.
+The Department of Damage Control (DODC) places DeMarr under lifelong surveillance to recover Gad, while studios push the Doorman Clause, banning superpowered people from film and television and requiring actors to swear they have no powers.

+As of 2026, the character has appeared in one project: the Disney+ series Wonder Man.

 Sharon Davis

 Sharon Davis (portrayed by Debra Jo Rupp) is a Westview citizen and the wife of Todd Davis.
 Following the Westview Anomaly, she became Mrs. Hart, the wife of Arthur Hart and neighbor of Wanda Maximoff and Vision.
 Years later, Agatha Harkness recruited Sharon into her coven as a substitute for the necessary Green Witch, in order to walk the Witches' Road.
 She succumbed to the poison, dying during the trial on The Witches' Road.

-As of 2025, the character has appeared in two projects: the Disney+ series WandaVision and Agatha All Along.
+As of 2026, the character has appeared in two projects: the Disney+ series WandaVision and Agatha All Along.